LuanHai23/Binance_API_DataLakehouse/README.md

 Metabase provides the final business-facing output of the project.
 It allows users to explore market data, monitor liquidity and volatility, and track pipeline health through dashboards.

+---

-⚠️ Known Limitations
+# ⚠️ Known Limitations

-This project is designed for local development and portfolio demonstration, not cloud production deployment.
+- This project is designed for local development and portfolio demonstration, not cloud production deployment.
-Kafka, Spark, MinIO, PostgreSQL, Airflow, and Metabase are deployed locally using Docker Compose.
+- Kafka, Spark, MinIO, PostgreSQL, Airflow, and Metabase are deployed locally using Docker Compose.
-The pipeline uses micro-batch processing instead of fully continuous end-to-end streaming.
+- The pipeline uses micro-batch processing instead of fully continuous end-to-end streaming.
-No schema registry is implemented for Kafka message validation.
+- No schema registry is implemented for Kafka message validation.
-No cloud object storage or managed orchestration service is used.
+- No cloud object storage or managed orchestration service is used.
-Monitoring is implemented through Airflow logs, audit tables, dbt tests, and Metabase dashboards, not Prometheus/Grafana.
+- Monitoring is implemented through Airflow logs, audit tables, dbt tests, and Metabase dashboards, not Prometheus/Grafana.
-Security hardening such as HTTPS, secret manager integration, and role-based access control is not implemented.
+- Security hardening such as HTTPS, secret manager integration, and role-based access control is not implemented.

+---

-🔮 Future Improvements
+# 🔮 Future Improvements
-Deploy the pipeline on a cloud platform such as Azure or AWS.
+- Deploy the pipeline on a cloud platform such as Azure or AWS.
-Replace local MinIO with cloud object storage.
+- Replace local MinIO with cloud object storage.
-Add a schema registry for Kafka message validation.
+- Add a schema registry for Kafka message validation.
-Add Prometheus and Grafana for infrastructure-level monitoring.
+- Add Prometheus and Grafana for infrastructure-level monitoring.
-Add Slack or Discord alerts for failed Airflow tasks.
+- Add Slack or Discord alerts for failed Airflow tasks.
-Add Great Expectations for declarative data quality checks.
+- Add Great Expectations for declarative data quality checks.
-Add Apache Iceberg or Delta Lake for ACID table management.
+- Add Apache Iceberg or Delta Lake for ACID table management.
-Add CI/CD checks for Python, dbt, and Docker.
+- Add CI/CD checks for Python, dbt, and Docker.
-Add anomaly detection for abnormal volume, volatility, and price movement.
+- Add anomaly detection for abnormal volume, volatility, and price movement.

-📄 CV Summary
-Binance Real-Time Data Lakehouse | Kafka, Spark, MinIO, PostgreSQL, dbt, Airflow, Metabase, Docker
-- Built a local production-style data lakehouse that ingests Binance WebSocket trade events into Kafka and processes them through Spark Bronze/Silver/Gold layers on MinIO.
-- Processed 3.7M+ Kafka trade events during local testing and transformed raw JSON trades into OHLC market candles for analytics.
-- Designed an idempotent warehouse loading process using PostgreSQL staging tables and ON CONFLICT upsert, preventing duplicate fact records during Airflow retries.
-- Built 8 dbt analytical marts and 35 dbt tests for market overview, OHLC summary, liquidity ranking, trade pressure, volatility, data freshness, and pipeline health.
-- Created 3 Metabase dashboards to monitor market activity, liquidity/volatility signals, and pipeline health.
-- Implemented data quality gates, SCD Type 2 symbol metadata tracking, audit logging, and freshness monitoring to make the pipeline more production-like.
+---

-⚠️ Disclaimer
+# ⚠️ Disclaimer

 This project is for educational and portfolio purposes only.
 It is not financial advice and should not be used for real trading decisions.

+---

-🤝 Let's Connect
+# 🤝 Let's Connect

 This project is a milestone in my journey toward becoming a Data Engineer.
 Building this end-to-end lakehouse helped me strengthen my skills in distributed processing, data orchestration, warehouse modeling, and analytical dashboarding.